-The recoverable amount of Pirelli Brand is measured using its fair value, based on an income approach.
+The recoverable amount of Pirelli Brand is measured using its fair value lest cost to sell, based on an income approach.
 This requires the use of estimates for revenue projections, implied royalty rates and discount rate.

 The recoverable amount of Pirelli Brand is compared with its carrying amount.